Philadelphia Weather: Complex Winter Storm Delivers Mixed Bag Of Rain, Snow Saturday

 Little or no accumulation is expected in these areas since the surface will still be warm from earlier in the day.
 The snow will melt or change to rain just above or upon hitting the surface.

-There will be all rain for communities closer to the Jersey Shore and the southern half of Delaware.READ MORE: Funeral To Be Held Thursday For 12-Year-Old Boy Killed In Philadelphia Police Involved Shooting
+There will be all rain for communities closer to the Jersey Shore and the southern half of Delaware.READ MORE: Rutgers-Eagleton Poll Finds Most New Jersey Drivers Prefer To Have Their Gas Pumped For Them

 Umbrellas are a must on Saturday as rainfall totals will range from ¾-1 inch across the area with some bands of rain producing up to 2 inches of rain.

-As the storm exits our area Saturday evening between 5-8 p.m., it will rapidly intensify as the pressure drops.
+After the storm exits our area Saturday evening between around 2 p.m., it will rapidly intensify as the pressure drops.
 Bombogenesis is possible with high snowfall rates as the storm heads northeast to New England.

 Winter Storm Watches for heavy snow are already posted for north-central Pennsylvania, western New York and interior New England.